 Young Jack, who has CVI, is in school where the team was using pictures in his communication system.
 Jack seemed to show no understanding that the picture of the “spoon” represented “snack”.
 When he wants snack he whines or cries until someone familiar with his limited communication gets him a snack.
 It is so hard for Jack to show adults what he knows or understands.
 His abilities to communicate using symbolic representations seems severely limited.

-The new TVI assessed Jack using the CVI Range (Roman-Lantzy 2007) around the 10 characteristics.
+The new TVI assessed Jack around the well known visual behaviors of CVI.
 She determined that 2D pictures were visually inaccessible for this child.
 She advocated for the change from 2D photographs to 3D symbols for his communication.

 With this new 3D symbol system, “snack” is represented as a spoon mounted on a black 5’X7” card.

 Jack began to show adults that he indeed understood the new 3D symbol system.

 - Jack smiles when seeing the 3D symbol for “snack”.

 - Jack consistently chooses the “snack” symbol when given a choice of “snack” or a foil.
 (A foil is a meaningless object or a non-preferred object)